We are a London-based tech start-up tackling the global health crisis caused by air pollution.

 Nitrogen Dioxide (NO2): A toxic gas created when we burn fossil fuels in engines that causes shortness of breath, inflames the lungs, and weakens immunity—especially harmful for people with asthma

-3 million work days lost in the UK to illness could be recovered if air pollution is reduced to World Health Organisation guidelines
+work days lost to illness could be recovered if air pollution is reduced to World Health Organization guidelines (Healthy Air Coalition, 2025)

 By 2030, reduce by one third premature mortality from non-communicable diseases through prevention and treatment and promote mental health and well-being.